 Licensed Architect Renewal

-Please remember that once you begin your online renewal process, you cannot save and go back to complete it later.
-It must be done all at once.
+Please remember that once you begin your online renewal process, you may not be able to save and go back to complete it later.
+You may want to do it all at once.

-There are 5 Sections to the 2018 online renewal:
+There are five (5) Sections to the 2019 online renewal:

 Section A: Personal Information

 Section D: Professional Development